SteveOGallagher/ultimate-banner-builder/README.md

 # Workflow for building the banners
 ### 1. Create the Master
-- In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size.
+- In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size and save the file (leave GDN set to false).
 - Run `npm run generate` (This creates the 'src' folder structure where you will build the Master version)
 - Run `gulp` (This creates the 'prod' output folder structure where the final ad files will be automatically served)
 - Edit the code in the src folder to create the final working version of the Master ad size.